Chiungtze C. Tsen

 Chiungtze C. Tsen (曾炯之 (Zēng Jiǒngzhī, Tseng Chiung-chih); Chang-Du Gan: [tsɛn˦˨ tɕjuŋ˨˩˧ tsɹ̩˦˨], April 2, 1898 – October 1, 1940), given name Chiung (炯 (Jiǒng)), was a Chinese mathematician born in Nanchang, Jiangxi.
 He is known for his work in algebra.
-He was one of Emmy Noether's students at the University of Göttingen.
+He was one of Emmy Noether's students at the University of Göttingen, Germany.

 One of his research interests was quasi-algebraic closure.
 In that area he proved a fundamental result which is now called Tsen's theorem.

 Biography

 Tsen was born in a poor fisherman's family in Xinjian Country, Nanchang, Jiangxi Province.
 His father Tschu-Wun Tsen (曾祖文 Zeng Zuwen) had two sons and several daughters, and Tsen was the eldest son.
 His uncle Lei Heng (雷恒), who was a jinshi and a member of the Hanlin Academy, persuaded Tsen's father to send Tsen to school.
 Due to poverty, Tsen had to take leaves from school intermittently to work.
 After leaving primary school, he worked in a coal mine while self-studying.

 In 1917, he passed the entrance examination and was admitted to Jiangxi Provincial First Normal College in Nanchang.
 He was subsidised by Lei Heng's son Tsebu S. Lee (雷子布 Lei Zibu, given name 宣 Xuan), who was studying in Japan on government scholarship.
 After graduation in 1920, Tsen taught in primary school for two years.
 In 1922, Tsen entered National Wuchang Senior Normal College, later National Wuchang University, to study undergraduate mathematics, and he graduated in 1926.
 After graduation, he worked as teacher in high schools for two years to perform the mandatory teaching service of his degree.

 In 1927, when Kuomintang split with the Chinese Communist Party, Tsen and some teachers and students protested against the breakup and called for alliance.
-Several of them including Tsen were beaten up and were sent to hospital.
+Several of them including Tsen were beaten up and were hospitalized.
 Guo Moruo, then serving as director of the political department of the National Revolutionary Army, visited them in the hospital.

 In 1928, Tsen passed the Jiangxi provincial government scholarship examination for studying in Europe and America.
 He went to Berlin University for language training for a year, and then he started studying mathematics at University of Göttingen in the summer semester of 1929.
 He studied algebra under Emmy Noether.
 Tsen received his doctoral degree in February 1934 under the supervision of Emmy Noether and Friedrich Karl Schmidt, and he dedicated his dissertation to his elder cousin Tsebu S. Lee.
 Having fled to the US, Noether evaluated the dissertation in a letter as "sehr gut" (very good).
 As a research fellow sponsored by the China Foundation for the Promotion of Education and Culture, Tsen did a postdoctoral research with Emil Artin at Hamburg University for a year.
 There he became friend with Shiing-Shen Chern, who was a graduate student back then.
 Chern remembered him as a cordial and open-minded person well-liked by everyone.